QuickBooks Blog

 2. Commercial property insurance

 Commercial property insurance protects your business’s physical assets, including real estate, equipment, inventory, and machinery, in the event of financial loss due to theft, vandalism, or a natural disaster.
-This type of insurance coverage helps cover the cost of repairing or replacing damaged property, so you can continue operating your business.
+This type of insurance helps pay for fixing or buying new damaged property so you can keep running your business.

 3. Business owners policy

 Your insurance company may bundle general liability insurance with commercial property insurance at a discounted rate.
 This is called a “business owners policy” or BOP.
-A BOP is beneficial for any business that has equipment or inventory or operates a brick-and-mortar location.
+A BOP is beneficial for any business that has equipment or inventory or operates a brick-and-mortar location outside of your home.

 4. Professional liability insurance